 These programs often have salary requirements.
 The actual amount you receive as part of your assistance depends on your program.

 You can search for your law school on the American Bar Association list of LRAPs, or see if the state where you work has a program on this list below:

 A lot of the aforementioned assistance programs require you to work at a qualifying nonprofit or government agency and work under strict income limitations.
 If you don’t qualify for one of those programs and you have federal loans, consider an income-driven repayment (IDR) plan.

 Income-Based Repayment (IBR): Your monthly payments are capped at 10% to 15% of your income, depending on when you took out your loan.
 To qualify for IBR, your proposed payment must be less than what it would be under the 10-year Standard Repayment Plan.
 The repayment period is 20 or 25 years — any balance remaining after that will be forgiven, though the amount forgiven may be subject to taxes.

 Pay As You Earn (PAYE): Monthly payments are capped at 10% of your income.
 To qualify, your proposed payment must be less than what it would be under the 10-year Standard Repayment Plan.
 The repayment period is 20 years — any balance remaining after that will be forgiven but may be subject to additional taxes.

 Revised Pay As You Earn (REPAYE): Payments are capped at 10% of your discretionary income, which is calculated according to your adjusted gross income minus 150% of the poverty state guideline.
-Remaining student loan balances are forgiven once you’ve made 20 years of eligible payments.
+Like PAYE, undergrads can have their loans forgiven after 20 years.
+However, remaining graduate student loan balances aren’t forgiven until you’ve made 25 years of eligible payments.

-Graduating with huge law school loans is tough, but there may be options to get some assistance from your employer, state and more.
+Graduating with huge law school loans is tough, but there may be options to get some assistance from your employer, state and other sources.
 Check out these options to see if you qualify for some form of assistance or forgiveness.